ReedClanton/NixOS/users/reedclanton/home/hosts/README.md

 # User's Host Specific Home Manager Configuration

 Contains all of this user's, host specific, Home Manager `nix` configuration.
+This means that if a `nix` expression would apply to all hosts, then it won't be found here.

 ## Usage